-Professor and Chair, Division of Art
+Professor of Art

-Corris’ work may be found in public and private collections worldwide, including the Museum of Modern Art (New York), Le Consortium (Dijon), Victoria and Albert Museum (London), Staatsgaleri (Stuttgart), Le Musée des Beaux-Arts (La Chaux-de-Fonds, Switzerland), Progressive Art Collection (Cleveland and Tampa), Collection Ghislain Mollet-Viéville (Paris), and the Getty Research Institute (Los Angeles).
-Corris will be exhibiting in the forthcoming Dallas Biennial, sponsored by the Dallas Contemporary (April 2012).
+Corris’s work may be found in public and private collections internationally, including the Museum of Modern Art (New York), Le Consortium (Dijon), Victoria and Albert Museum (London), Tate Britain (London), Staatsgaleri (Stuttgart), Le Musée des Beaux-Arts (La Chaux-de-Fonds, Switzerland), Progressive Art Collection (Cleveland and Tampa), Collection Ghislain Mollet-Viéville (Paris), Collection Phillippe Méaille/Château du Montsoreau-Museum of Contemporary Art (Montsoreau), and the Getty Research Institute (Los Angeles).

 Corris’s writings on modern and contemporary art have been published widely in academic journals and the art media —Art-Language Journal, Art in America, Art Monthly, Artforum, Art Journal, Art History, art+text — and have been anthologized in Alex Alberro and Blake Stimson (eds.)
 Conceptual Art: A Critical Anthology (MIT Press, 1999).